B. R. Ambedkar: Education

-In October 1916, he enrolled for the Bar course at Gray's Inn, and at the same time enrolled at the London School of Economics where he started working on a doctoral thesis.
+In October 1916, he enrolled for the Bar course at Gray's Inn, and at the same time, helped by an introduction from his Columbia teacher Edwin R. A. Seligman, enrolled at the London School of Economics where he started working on a doctoral thesis.
 In June 1917, he returned to India because his scholarship from Baroda ended.
 His book collection was dispatched on a different ship from the one he was on, and that ship was torpedoed and sunk by a German submarine.
 He got permission to return to London to submit his thesis within four years.
-He returned at the first opportunity, and completed a master's degree in 1921.
-His thesis was on "The problem of the rupee: Its origin and its solution".
-In 1923, he completed a D.Sc. in Economics which was awarded from University of London, and the same year he was called to the Bar by Gray's Inn.
+He returned in 1920 with support from Shahu of Kolhapur, and completed his master of science degree at the LSE in June 1921 with a thesis on "Provincial decentralization of imperial finance in India".
+His LSE doctoral thesis on "The problem of the rupee: Its origin and its solution", written under the guidance of Edwin Cannan, was accepted in early 1923.
+The D.Sc. in Economics was awarded to him by the University of London, and the same year he was called to the Bar by Gray's Inn.